Ira visits an 83-year-old man named Dick Paterniti who’s been waging a long and lonely war against a woodpecker. (5 minutes)

 When a pet dies, to what degree can it be replaced by another?
 And to what degree can pets replace people in our lives?
 David Sedaris tells this story of cats and dogs and other animals.

 Veronica Chater explains the conflict in her house between her love for her pet macaw—a kind of parrot—and her love for her husband and three kids.
-The macaw wreaks a sort of low-level chaos in the house, because it wants Veronica all to itself.

 More by Ira Glass

 One of the things we were excited to investigate when we went to Alabama was to answer the question at the heart of the immigration debate: what does it cost taxpayers when we let in millions of immigrants, documented and undocumented?
 In Albertville, how much was it?
 We asked economist Kim Rueben and her colleague Erin Huffer to run the numbers.

 In 2012, the fever broke, and the Albertville city council stopped targeting Latino residents.

 Suddenly realizing just how many Latinos had moved to town, longtime residents jumped into action, fueled by a wave of national and statewide anti-immigration fever.